Sanjeev12357/devflow/README.md

 ## Overview

-This project is a Stack Overflow clone built using Next.js 14, a popular React framework.
+This project is a Stack Overflow clone built using Next.js 14,Clerk js for auth and tinymce for editor a popular React framework.
 The goal of this application is to provide a platform for developers to ask questions, share knowledge, and collaborate within a community-driven environment.
 Users can post questions, provide answers, vote on posts, and engage in discussions related to various programming topics.

 ## Features